Therese Ridge

-Therese Ridge (born 1 March 1941) is an Irish politician from Clondalkin, County Dublin.
-Formerly a member of Fine Gael, she was an independent member of South Dublin County Council from 2012 to 2014.
+Therese Ridge (born 1 March 1941) is an Irish former politician from Clondalkin, County Dublin.
+Formerly a member of Fine Gael, she was an Independent member of South Dublin County Council from 2012 to 2014.

 Early life

 Born in Dublin, Ridge was educated at Goldenbridge College, Dublin and at St Patrick's College, Maynooth, where she graduated with an MA.
 She worked as a Montessori teacher and then as an external tutor at Maynooth Adult Education Department and at Stewarts Hospital in Palmerstown.

 Political career

-She was an elected member of South Dublin County Council from the county's establishment in 1993 to 2014, and was chair of the Council from 1996 to 1997.
+She was an elected member of South Dublin County Council from the county's establishment in 1994 to 2014, and was chair of the council from 1996 to 1997.
 She previously represented the same Clondalkin area on the former Dublin County Council, to which she was elected in 1985 and which she chaired from 1992 to 1993.

 Ridge stood three times as a Fine Gael candidate for Dáil Éireann, but was unsuccessful on each occasion: in Dublin South-West at the 1987 general election, in Dublin West at the 1992 general election and in Dublin Mid-West at the 2002 general election.

 She stood unsuccessfully at the 1989 and 1993 elections to Seanad Éireann by the Labour Panel, but won a seat at the 1997 election to the 21st Seanad.
 She was defeated at the 2002 Seanad elections.